New spy series 'Berlin Station' promises a wild ride

+(Corrects date of premier to this coming Sunday, not last Sunday, in first paragraph)

-BERLIN Actors in "Berlin Station," an espionage thriller television series that debuted on premium cable channel Epix Sunday, said the script had them captivated from the start.
+BERLIN (Reuters) - Actors in "Berlin Station," an espionage thriller television series that will debut on premium cable channel Epix on Sunday, said the script had them captivated from the start.

-Set in Germany's capital, "Berlin Station" is a modern spy drama centered around a CIA agent, played by actor Richard Armitage, who is brought to Berlin to uncover a leak in CIA operations from the CIA headquarters in Langley, Virginia.
+Set in Germany's capital, "Berlin Station" is a modern spy drama centered on a CIA agent, played by actor Richard Armitage, who is brought to Berlin to uncover a leak in CIA operations from the CIA headquarters in Langley, Virginia.

-Armitage, who is best known for his roles in "The Hobbit" films and the popular TV series "Hannibal," said he was looking to be casted in something political and relevant.
+Armitage, who is best known for his roles in "The Hobbit" films and the popular TV series "Hannibal," said he was looking to be cast in something political and relevant.

 "I wanted it to feel dynamic.
 I didn't want to be wearing a funny costume, and I didn't want to be a superhero," Armitage told Reuters.